ominatechnologies/frozendict/README.rst

 Project Setup
 -------------
+This project requires Python 3.7 or higher.
+It is supported for Python 3.7, 3.8 and 3.9.

-We use pytest_ as testing framework and our code provides type hinting (see PEP-484_ and PEP-561_) to enable static type checking using mypy_.
+This project uses pytest_ as testing framework and our code provides type hinting (see PEP-484_ and PEP-561_) to enable static type checking using mypy_.
 For test-driven development, we use pytest-watch_.
 We use flake8_ for code linting.
 Linting and static type checking are integrated in the standard pytest_-managed testing.